History of monopoly

-Original meaning of the word Monopoly comes from Greek as a compound of two words “mono,” which means “single” or “one,” and “polein“, meaning “ to sell.“ This word was perceived as an exclusive legal right of sale covered by Government usually ensured by patent or licence.
-In the seventeenth century monopoly was defined by sir Edward Coke as “allowance by the King to any person or corporate for the sole buying, selling, making, working or using anything, whereby any person or corporate are sought to be restrained of any freedom or liberty that they had before.”
-In the eighteenth century was developed another definition by Samuel Johnson as “exclusive privilege of selling anything.”
-In the course of time has monopoly become interpreted as a private accumulation of economic power or an entity that has total or near-total control of a market.
+The original meaning of the word monopoly comes from Greek as a compound of two words: "mono", which means "single" or "one", and "polein", meaning "to sell".
+This word was defined as an exclusive legal right to sell, granted by the government, usually secured by a patent or license.
+In the seventeenth century, Sir Edward Coke defined a monopoly as an "allowance by the King to any person or corporation for the sole buying, selling, making, working or using anything, whereby any person or corporation are sought to be restrained of any freedom or liberty that they had before."
+In the eighteenth century, monopoly was defined by Samuel Johnson as the "exclusive privilege of selling anything."
+Over time, monopoly has come to be interpreted as the private accumulation of economic power or as an entity that has total or near-total control of a market.

 England

-For the first time, monopolies have become socially significant in the early seventeenth century in England under the reign of Queen Elizabeth I and King James I, who were selling monopolistic licences as a benefit for their own enrichment.
-The result was a significant increase of prices in particular industries accompanied by enforcing rest of suppliers not to produce, often affected by strict punishments for patent infringement.
-Long disputation about the efficiency of royal grants of monopoly privileges have been led and finally with the contribution, among others, of Darcy v.
-Allen and sir Edward Coke royal rights on providing licences have been strictly restraint.
-Undesirable effects of diminishing social wealth were discussed and new theory of monopolies have begun to be created.
+Royal monopolies became a major political and legal issue in early seventeenth-century England during the late reign of Elizabeth I and the early reign of James I, who granted monopoly patents that generated revenue for the Crown.
+The result was a significant increase in prices in particular industries, accompanied by the prohibition of non-licensed suppliers from production, often through legal enforcement of royal patents and privileges.
+A long dispute regarding the efficiency of royal monopoly grants—influenced by the Darcy v.
+Allen case and Sir Edward Coke—eventually contributed to the adoption of the Statute of Monopolies (1624), which restricted the Crown's ability to grant monopolies.
+The undesirable effects of diminishing social wealth were discussed, and new legal and economic arguments against monopolies emerged.

 Colonial America

-Although most parts of the British law was commonly used as identical in colonies, monopolistic part was not clearly defined in America therefore new specific versions of both patents for economic development and restrictions on the issuance of patents have been enacted.
-As an example could state Massachusetts's body of Liberty from 1641 which declared no monopolies are acceptable except for new inventions that are profitable to the country.
-While leaderships of American colonies began to issue amendments to the law in form of charters and relations with Britain continued to deteriorate, constantly emitted monopolies on England's suppliers became direct cause of American's indignation.
-When England enacted set of laws enabling domestic merchants of many branches to sell with monopoly in British colonies, plenty black markets have arisen accompanied with protests.
-Well-known is the protest in Boston called Boston Tea Party reacting on raising of taxes, the main target was indeed British government and East India company owning a monopoly over tea import.
-Continuous efforts to discredit Americans to compete in foreign markets and to secure benefits associated with it have led to the American revolution and the consequent rise of the United States.
+Although most aspects of British law were the same in British colonies, laws on monopoly were less clearly defined in America.
+Therefore, specific versions of both economic development patents and restrictions on patent issuance were enacted.
+For example, the Massachusetts Body of Liberties from 1641 declared that no monopolies were acceptable except for new inventions that were profitable to the country.
+As colonial leaders issued legal amendments via charters and relations with Britain deteriorated, the continuous granting of monopolies to English suppliers became a direct cause of American indignation.
+When England enacted laws enabling domestic merchants across various sectors to sell under a monopoly in the British colonies, colonists protested and established black markets.
+One well-known protest was the Boston Tea Party, primarily motivated by the British government's monopoly over tea imports and the East India Company's role in it.
+Continuous efforts to prevent Americans from competing in foreign markets and to secure benefits associated with it led to the American Revolution and the consequent creation of the United States.